junweiluo/Blockchain_ZBank/README.md

 * Create a new project directory for your new network.

+Activate Ethereum virual environment.
-Create a folder that contains all blockchain tools.
+Create a folder <Blockchain-ZBank) that contains all blockchain tools.

 * Create accounts for two (or more) nodes for the network with a separate `datadir` for each using `geth`.